ddmsd/ddmsd.github.io/_posts/2019-01-05-Basic Data Structure-BST.md

 To iterate through all the elements of a BST in sorted order, we just need to do an _inorder_ traversal of the binary tree itself.
 As each element is processed once, this operation takes time $O(n)$.

 ## How to use BST
 In practice, a BST can be used as a sorted hash table where the lookup takes time $O(\log n)$ for a library implementation.
-In python, the package [bintrees](https://pypi.org/project/bintrees/) provides Binary RedBlack- and AVL-Trees.
+In python, the package [bintrees](https://pypi.org/project/bintrees/) provides Binary Red-Black and AVL-Trees.
 Another package [sortedcontainers](http://www.grantjenks.com/docs/sortedcontainers/) implements the sorted data structure as a sorted list of sorted lists where the insertion and deletion takes time $O(\sqrt n)$ asymptotically.

 # B-tree